Deft96/d3dx-wrapper/README.md

 - **Forced VSync** — Often smoother than in-game or driver VSync
 - **Refresh-rate based divisor** — Virtually perfect display sync

-Drop the DLLs next to any game EXE — no install, no overlays, no performance cost.
+Drop the DLLs next to any game EXE (Avoid using with online/anticheat enabled games) — no install, no overlays, no performance cost.

 ## Supported APIs